Introduction

 Simultaneously I have been working on a personal project as both artist and researcher.
 This work, about Toronto’s Old Chinatown, was inspired by a birds-eye view from my apartment window of what was once the epicenter of Toronto’s vital Chinatown.
 This is a work-in-progress.
 See "The Story of a Building in Old Chinatown."
 Lola [Toronto] No. 5, Winter 1999-2000: 14-17.

-I have recently assisted with the on-line data-bases of two visual and historical research projects.
+I assisted with the on-line data-bases of two visual and historical research projects.
 The first, The Royal Alexandra Theatre: A celebration of 100 years produced by Mirvish Productions and written by Robert Brockhouse.
 The second is a history of The Morris Gallery in Yorkville which operated in the 70’s and 80’s.

 As a member of the Association of Professional Genealogists, I endeavor to uphold its high standards of conduct.